Protecting children starts with prevention

 Jenna works throughout the six-county service area of TBCAC to develop, organize, and conduct prevention programming.
 She is passionate about empowering young people, supporting caregivers, and strengthening connections within our community.

 Outside of work, Jenna likes to keep active and enjoy nature by strength training, pilates, hiking, dancing, golfing, and skiing.
-She also loves to read, play board games, and spend time with her partner and pup!
+She also loves to read, play board games, and spend time with her partner and pups!

 Answering your prevention questions

 • We provide training and education for parents, teachers, caregivers, schools, community groups, and professionals who work with children.
+We currently offer light programming for youth, while actively working to create more robust youth programming.

 • Our Talk.Protect.Report.™️ program, or TPR, which is a 2.5-hour evidence-informed training designed for any adult who wants to learn how to be an effective advocate for children.
 This program is completely FREE of charge.

-HOPE (Healthy Outcomes from Positive Experiences) shifts the focus from problems to strengths, highlighting how positive childhood experiences (PCEs) can buffer the effects of trauma and improve lifelong health.
+Developed by Tufts Medical Center, HOPE (Healthy Outcomes from Positive Experiences) shifts the focus from problems to strengths, highlighting how positive childhood experiences (PCEs) can buffer the effects of trauma and improve lifelong health.
 Participants will explore the 4 Building Blocks of HOPE and gain tools to apply this uplifting, research-based framework in their work with children and families.